blairrorani/blairrorani-old/newsletter/signed-up.md

 ---
 layout: page
-title: Step 4 - You're all signed up
+title: You're all signed up
 ---

 You made it.
 Now on with the learning!